 The basic idea in ApproxMC is to estimate the model count by randomly and iteratively cutting the whole space down to a small "enough" cell, using hash functions, and sampling it.
 The total model count is estimated by a multiplication of the number of solutions in this cell and the ratio of the whole space to the small cell.
 To determine the size of the small cell, which is essentially a small-scale model counting problem with the model counts bounded by some thresholds, a model enumeration in the cell is adopted.
 In previous works, the enumeration query was handled by transforming it into a series of satisfiability queries, which is much more time-consuming than a single satisfiability query.
-An algorithm called MBound [20] only invokes satisfiability query once for each cut.
+An algorithm called MBound [23] only invokes satisfiability query once for each cut.
 Its model count is determined with high precision by the number of cuts down to the boundary of being unsatisfiable.
 However, this property is not strong enough to give rigorous guarantees, and MBound only returns an approximation of upper or lower bound of the model count.

-In the IJCAR version, a hashing-based approximate counting algorithm, with only satisfiability query, is proposed.
+In this paper, a new hashing-based approximate counting algorithm, with only satisfiability query, is proposed.
 Dynamic stopping criterion for the algorithm to terminate, once meeting the criterion of accuracy, is presented, which has not been proposed yet in previous works of hashing-based approaches.
 Theoretical insights over the efficiency of a prevalent heuristic strategy called leap-frogging are also provided.
+The new algorithm works well in practice but does not provide theoretical guarantees, since it builds on an assumption of a correlation between the model count and the probability of the hashed formula being unsatisfiable, which has not been proved yet.

-Proto-type tools for propositional logic formulas, SMT(BV) formulas are implemented.
+The proposed approach is a general framework easy to handle various types of constraints.
+Prototype tools for propositional logic formulas and SMT(BV) formulas are implemented.
 An extensive evaluation on a suite of benchmarks demonstrates that (i) the approach significantly outperforms the state-of-the-art approximate model counters, including a counter designed for SMT(BV) formulas, and (ii) the dynamic stopping criterion is promising.